jessetrippe/jessetrippe.github.io/_work_items/03-amazon-work-tracking.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Final Design &amp; Prototype</h2>
-		<p>Once the wireframe and overall approach was settled, we divided the design work between both designers and built pixel-perfect designs while syncing often.
+		<p>Once the wireframe and overall approach were settled, we divided the design work between both designers and built pixel-perfect designs while syncing often.
 Because of the failures of the initial launch, after the design was somewhat complete, I built a working prototype using actual data, HTML, CSS, and JavaScript and traveled to the UK to test at the three beta stations.
 The new tool succeeded where the previous failed and also proved far more efficient.
 We collected feedback and made changes to many of the smaller details but overall the prototype and design were successful.</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">
 		<img class="grid-item-12/12" src="//jessetrippe-cdn-173419.appspot.com/portfolio/amazon-work-tracking-01.png" alt="Amazon Work Tracking Final Design 1">